Contact Lens Calculator Logo - CLCalc Splash Screen

 Result: Notes indicate Add is not addressed ("Covers Distance Rx only...").
 Yellow border.

-3. Lens Type Preference (Multifocal Mode): Prefers lens matching need (MF Toric > MF > Toric > Sphere), if fit types are equal.
+2. Lens Type Preference (Presbyopia): In Multifocal mode, prefers lens type matching need (MF Toric > MF > Toric > Sphere), if pair priorities are equal.

 4. Material: Silicone Hydrogel > Hydrogel.